Henri Malosse: Biography

 He was the first EU representative to participate at Euromaidan in Kiev in December 2013 and to pay a visit to the 14th Dalai Lama in Dharamsala on 10 March 2014.

-His political engagement raised a lot of criticism from the Communist party of China, their supporters in Europe.
+His political engagement raised a lot of criticism from the Chinese Communist Party and their supporters in Europe.
 He was also put temporarily on a blacklist by the Russian federation.

 On 15 October 2014, Henri Malosse received the National Order of the Legion of Honour by the former President of the French Republic, Valery Giscard d'Estaing, in Brussels.